ChrisPenner/rasa/docs/Building-An-Extension.md

 copyPasta _ = return ()
 ```

-`bufExt` is a special lens into a map of extension states, it's special in that
+`bufExt` is a special lens into a map of extension states, it's special because
-it will check the type of the thing we're trying to set it to and will only get
+it will check the type of the thing we're trying to set and will only get
-or replace objects of the same type!
+or set objects of the same type in the map!
 This is why we needed to wrap our string
 up in a `newtype`.
 It also ensures that no-one else can alter our state unless
 they have access to the `CopyPasta` type, so if we don't expose it, then we're
 the only ones who can make changes!
 The `.=` symbol comes from the lens library,